ebikatsudon/VTubeStudio/Starting-without-Steam.md

 VTube Studio is only available via Steam and all updates will distributed that way.
 However, once downloaded, **you can start VTube Studio without Steam**.

+**Note:** [Multiplayer (VNet)](https://github.com/DenchiSoft/VTubeStudio/wiki/Multiplayer) functionality will not be available when VTube Studio is started without Steam.

 Use the `start_without_steam.bat` file next to the main VTube Studio `.exe`.

 <br/>